AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Method

-\textbf{Click Loss.} We choose the cross-entropy loss as the click loss measure function in this work, and the click loss $\mathbb{L }_{\mathrm{cli}} (\hat{c_{i}}, c_{i})$ is intended to compute classification confidence for each pixel, which in turn ensures that each pixel can be computed efficiently.
+\textbf{Click Loss.} The cross-entropy loss is used as the click loss, and the click loss $\mathbb{\ell }_{\mathrm{cli}} (\hat{c}_{m}, c_{m})$ is intended to compute classification confidence for each click, which in turn ensures that each click can be computed efficiently.

-\textbf{Mask Loss.} We use the proposed AFL (instead of the FL used in \cite{cheng2022masked}) mentioned in Sec.\ref{sec:afl} and Dice Loss \cite{milletari2016v} as the mask loss in this work.
-Here,